Commas are not always a matter of life and death, but using them judiciously and correctly certainly reduces ambiguity.

 Follow these tips to avoid about 90% of comma errors.

 - Use a comma to separate two independent clauses joined by a coordinating conjunction (and, but, or, yet, for, nor, so).

 - Otherwise, do NOT use a comma to splice together two independent clauses.
 See my page on comma splices.

 - Use commas to separate the items in a list.

 - A comma is required after the penultimate (second-last) item in the list: “God, Adam, and Eve took their evening constitutional in the garden.”
-This comma is sometimes called the Oxford comma.
+This comma is sometimes called the Oxford comma or the serial comma.
 See OC.

 - Use a pair of commas (or dashes or parentheses) to separate a subordinate clause or parenthetical expression from the main clause.

 See also Barney Latimer’s post at The MLA Style Center: “Commas: Essential and Nonessential Elements.”